pkgxdev/pkgx/README.md

 If you have suggestions or ideas, start a [discussion].
 If we agree we’ll move it to an issue.
 Bug fixes straight to pull request or issue please!

-Probably the place you’ll want to start is by supplementing the [pantry].
+Probably the place you’ll want to start is by supplementing the [pantry][pantry.extra].

 ## Hacking on `tea`